deepomicslab/CoMBCR/README.md

 ## Acknowledgements
 The code was based in part on the source code of [UniTCR](https://github.com/bm2-lab/UniTCR/tree/main).
 ## Questions
-If you encounter issues installing or using CoMBCR, please feel free to open a issue or contact me via [email](yipingzou2-c@my.cityu.edu.hk).
+If you encounter issues installing or using CoMBCR, please feel free to open an issue.